 - Slide the included AP Racing brake pads into the calipers.
-They should fit snugly, but you should not have to hammer them in.
-If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 7mm socket and 5mm hex wrench, reinstall the pad retention bolt removed in Step 7 above.
-You may need to tap the pad retention bolt slightly to get it seated properly in the caliper.
+Make sure the pads sit flush with the top of the disc and do not hang over or sit too low on the disc face.
+If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - If you purchased the pad rattle clips, place the clip over the pads and - Reinstall the bridge tube/bolt.
+Using a 7mm socket and 5mm hex wrench, torque to 11 lb-ft.